University of Wollongong

 Postgraduate applicants

-For admission to most postgraduate coursework degrees you would normally be expected to hold a completed bachelor degree from a recognised tertiary institution in an appropriate discipline.
+For admission to most postgraduate coursework degrees, you would normally be expected to hold a completed bachelor degree in an appropriate discipline from a recognised tertiary institution in an appropriate discipline.
 You may also need relevant professional work experience and/or membership of a professional organisation.
-For some courses, entry is available based on relevant professional work experience alone or a combination of tertiary study and professional experience.
+For some courses, entry is based on relevant professional work experience alone or a combination of tertiary study and professional experience.
 To see whether additional requirements specific to individual courses apply, check the course descriptions on UAC’s course search.

 Overseas qualifications and English language proficiency